chapati/beam-wiki/Beam-Testnet-Instructions-for-Command-Line-Node-and-Wallet.md

 This show the SBBS address the wallet is listening on.
 This address can be copied and sent to Sender.

+If you want to create new BBS address use next command:
+*./beam-wallet --command=new_addr --listen -n 127.0.0.1:10000;*

 **Sending Beams**

 *./beam-wallet --command=send -n 127.0.0.1:10000 -r 77de6bd3de40bc58ab7e4fb68d5e0596fd1e72f3c4fb3eb3d106082d89264909 -a 11.3 -f 0.2*